Official: Plane fire at Miami airport, 3 minor injuries

 MIAMI (AP) — A plane carrying 126 people caught fire after landing Tuesday at Miami International Airport when landing gear collapsed, though no serious injuries were reported, authorities said.

-The plane was carrying 126 people, and three of them were taken to a hospital for treatment of minor injuries, he added.
+The MD-82 jetliner was carrying 126 people, and three of them were taken to a hospital for treatment of minor injuries, he added.
 Other passengers were being bussed from the plane to the terminal.

 Miami-Dade Fire Rescue posted on Twitter that fire crews had placed the fire under control and were mitigating fuel spillage.